ozovalihasan/ead/documents/how-to-use.md

 ![add delete table association  EAD](./images/add-delete-table-attribute.png)

+⚠️: If a table is deleted, the all entities referring to this table will be deleted automatically.
 ## How to add associations

 - All necessary buttons will be shown when the mouse hover on an entity.